nwdaq/nwdaq-r3/doc/index.rst

 nwDaq-R3 subrack platform
 ======================================

-nwDaq-R3 is the third revision of a subrack platform for housing remote data acquisition and logging devices in a form of plug-in units.
-It is based on the IEC 60297-3 standard and uses common components readily available from multiple manufacturers and distributors.
+The nwDaq-R3 is the third revision of a subrack platform designed to house remote data acquisition and logging devices in the form of plug-in units.
+It is compliant with the IEC 60297-3 standard and utilizes common components that are widely available from multiple manufacturers and distributors.

 .. toctree::